Examples in (generalized) relative Langlands duality

 In the table below, \(T\) denotes a maximal torus, \(B\) a Borel subgroup, and \(N\) its unipotent radical; I will assume any unspecified reductive group is connected and simply-laced.
 Also, \(K_\beta\) for a group scheme \(K\) will denote the deformation to the normal cone of the identity \(1\in K\), so that the special fiber of \(K_\beta\) over \(\beta = 0\) is the Lie algebra \(\mathfrak{k}\), and the generic fiber of \(K_\beta\) over \(\beta = 1\) is \(K\) itself.
 For example, \(\mathrm{SL}_{n,\beta}\) is the group scheme of \(n\times n\)-matrices \(A\) such that \(\frac{\det(I + \beta A) - 1}{\beta} = 0\).
 If \(V\) and \(W\) are vector spaces, let \(\mathcal{B}_\beta(V,W)\) denote the space of pairs \((x,y) \in T^\ast(V \otimes W^\ast)\) such that \(I + \beta \langle x,y\rangle\) is invertible; when \(\beta = 1\), this is a multiplicative quiver variety.

-\(G\) | \(X\) | \(\check{G}\) | \(\check{M}_\beta\) | Moment map \(\check{M}_\beta \to {G}_\beta\) |
+\(G\) | \(X\) | \(\check{G}\) | (Affinization of) \(\check{M}_\beta\) | Moment map \(\check{M}_\beta \to {G}_\beta\) |

 ---|---|---|---|---|